Judge Rotenberg Center: Humiliation

 The report found that staff pinched residents to make them repeat phrases created by the staff, and threatened residents with the use of aversives if they did not comply with the staff's arbitrary demands.
 One resident was made to eat dinner outside with his arms restrained by his sides; he had to eat from a plate of food that had been placed on the ground.
 Other residents were deprived of the right to sleep in a bed.
 One was forced to sleep in a kneeling position while tied to a piece of furniture, while another was made to sleep on the floor with his arms restrained to nearby fixtures.
 Residents were sometimes forced to soil themselves when staff refused to let them use the bathroom.

 Restraints

-Residents were restrained for punishment, as well as for the personal convenience of staff.
+Residents were restrained for punishment, as well as for the personal convenience and sexual gratification of staff.
 Residents were restrained in unsafe ways, and sometimes received cuts, bruises, and other injuries.
-In 1981, a fourteen-year boy old died at the institute while restrained face down to a four-point board.
+In 1981, a fourteen-year boy old died at the institute while restrained face down to a four-point board and tortured.
 The institute was not authorized to use restraints on any resident at this time, and continued to do so even after being informed that it was acting illegally.